EclipsarGames/InfinityUnblock/README.md

-*Infinity Unblock* by KNIGHTGAMES
+*Infinity Unblock* by KnightGames
-No games are owned by KNIGHTGAMES!
+No games are owned by KnightGames!